A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Structure Theorem

-\paragraph{Patching along $T'_F$.} Next, we change the salesman path by applying Lemma~\ref{lem:patch} for all the connected components of $T'_F$ in order to restrict the tour to cross the hyperplane $h$ only at $|G|$ points from $\grid(F,g)$.
-Additionally, if there is a point $p\in h$ and the path $\pi'$ crosses $h$ more than twice at $p$, we apply Lemma~\ref{lem:patch} with $X=T=\{p\}$ and reduce the number of crossings at $p$ to at most two without increasing the length of $\pi'$.
+\paragraph{Patching along $\PT$.} Next, we change the salesman tour $\pi$ by applying Lemma~\ref{lem:patch} on each connected component of $\PT$ that has a vertex from $I(\pi, h)$.
+This restricts the tour to cross the hyperplane $h$ only at some vertex of $I(\pi,h)\cap F$ when $G=\{\cdc(\rho_F)\}$ or in at most $|G|$ points from $\grid(F,g)$.
+Additionally, if there is a point $p\in h$ and the patched tour crosses $h$ more than twice at $p$, we apply Lemma~\ref{lem:patch} with $X=T=\{p\}$ and reduce the number of crossings at $p$ to at most two without increasing the length of the tour.
 This finishes the description of the construction of $\pi'$ promised by the theorem.

-\paragraph{$\pi'$ crosses $h$ as required.} To see that the obtained path $\pi'$ is $r$-simple, note that if $\pi$ crosses a facet $F$ of some cell in more than $1$ point then we alter it to make it cross at most $|G|$ times at points from $\grid(F,g)$.
-Since $g < (2r)^{2d-2}/|G|$, it follows that $\pi'$ is $2r$-simple.
-By exchanging $r$ with $r/2$ in the whole proof, we therefore get an $r$-simple tour.
+We note that the cost of the patching in $F$ is at most $\Oh(\wt(\PT))$ by Lemma~\ref{lem:patch}.
+After processing $F$ the resulting tour restricted to $F$ is a $\mathrm{D}(\ba')$-aligned geometric multigraph, as each vertex in the relative interior of $F$ is assigned to the level of $F$, and we can add length-$0$ edges at crossings of the relative boundary of $F$.